New Mexico to Georgia Car Shipping (2025 Cost Guide)

 FAQ

-Does someone have to be present when picking up my car in New Mexico and when dropping off my car in Georgia?
+Does someone have to be present when you ship a car for pickup in New Mexico and delivery in Georgia?toggle

-Most companies will require someone that is at least 18 years old to be present when picking up your car in New Mexico and when dropping it off in Georgia.
+Most companies will require that an adult of at least 18 years of age be present when picking up your car in New Mexico and when dropping it off in Georgia.

-Do you need car insurance when shipping your car from New Mexico to Georgia?
+Do you need car insurance when shipping your car from New Mexico to Georgia?toggle

 If you’re not driving the vehicle from New Mexico to Georgia, you aren't required to have typical car insurance.
 Your car hauler should have adequate insurance if an accident happened on the drive to Georgia, which you should verify before loading your car in New Mexico.